RustoMCSpit/awesome-linux-clap-list/README.md

 # awesome-linux-clap-list
 A list of FOSS clap plugins that work for Linux

 Please note, some of the below are experiencing GUI bugs and do not work perfectly!
+The bar is literally just if it has a .clap, so many of them are broken lmfao

 (Bold are my recommended plugins)